Louisville Bankruptcy Attorney

 Almost every debt you can imagine can be discharged.
 Perhaps it is best to discuss what is not a dischargeable debt so you can understand what is dischargeable.
 Bankruptcy is based on the Christian principle of forgiveness of debt or wrongs.
 If the debt occurs in everyday activity, it is generally dischargeable.

-You cannot do willful and malicious injuries such as assaulting someone and expect the debt or wrong to be forgiven by the court.
-Acts of fraud or malicious injuries are generally non-dischargeable, but they must be objected to, or the bankruptcy discharge releases them anyway.
+You cannot intentionally and maliciously injure someone, such as by assaulting them, and expect the court to forgive the debt or wrongdoing.
+Generally, acts of fraud or malicious injuries are non-dischargeable, but someone must object to them; otherwise, the bankruptcy discharge will release them anyway.

 When are Domestic Support Obligations Dischargeable Debts?